Taylor Buchholz

 Taylor Buchholz (born October 13, 1981) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Houston Astros, Colorado Rockies, Toronto Blue Jays, and New York Mets.

 Biography

 Buchholz stands 6 feet 4 inches tall, and weighs 220 lbs.
 He bats and throws right-handed.
 He grew up and lives in Springfield, Pennsylvania.
 He is a distant relative of pitcher Clay Buchholz.

 Baseball career

 Houston Astros

 Buchholz started out as a minor leaguer for the Philadelphia Phillies.
-In 2003, he was dealt with Ezequiel Astacio and Brandon Duckworth to the Astros for all-star closer Billy Wagner.
+In 2003, he was dealt with Ezequiel Astacio and Brandon Duckworth to the Astros for all-star closer and future Baseball Hall of Fame member Billy Wagner.
 Originally forgotten by many fans due to Astacio and Duckworth both quickly being brought up to the majors, Buchholz proceeded to impress scouts in the minors, showing promise for the future.
 After going 6–0 with a 4.81 ERA in 20 games for the Astros Triple A Affiliate Round Rock Express in 2005, Buchholz was called up to the Astros main roster in the 2006 season.

 His first success came in his second major league appearance in what was almost a complete-game one-hit shutout against the Pittsburgh Pirates.
 The first hit came when second baseman Eric Bruntlett double-clutched the ball before throwing, allowing runner Chris Duffy to reach first base safely.
 After Jack Wilson singled, Astros manager Phil Garner pulled Buchholz and brought in closer Brad Lidge, who struck out Jason Bay to end the game.
 Buchholz ended up going 82/3 innings and giving up only two hits.

 On July 29, 2006, Buchholz was demoted to the Triple A Round Rock.

 According to SI.com, Buchholz was included as part of a proposed December 7, 2006 trade with the Chicago White Sox to bring Jon Garland to the Astros.
 The trade, however, fell through when Buchholz failed his physical.
 Buchholz denied this, telling the Houston Chronicle that he has not had a physical since prior to the 2006 season.
 These rumors were denied by White Sox general manager Ken Williams.